cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 CIRRUS_CHANGE_IN_REPO | Git SHA
 CIRRUS_CHANGE_MESSAGE | Commit message or PR title and description, depending on trigger event (Non-PRs or PRs respectively).
 CIRRUS_DEFAULT_BRANCH | Default repository branch name.
-For example `master` CIRRUS_LAST_GREEN_BUILD_ID | Build id of the last successful build on the same branch at the time of the current build creation.
+For example `master` CIRRUS_LAST_GREEN_BUILD_ID | The build id of the last successful build on the same branch at the time of the current build creation.
 CIRRUS_LAST_GREEN_CHANGE | Corresponding to `CIRRUS_LAST_GREEN_BUILD_ID` SHA (used in [`changesInclude` function](#supported-functions)).
 CIRRUS_PR | PR number if current build was triggered by a PR.
 For example `239`.
 CIRRUS_TAG | Tag name if current build was triggered by a new tag.
 For example `v1.0`